maykar/plex_assistant/README.md

 ## Companion Sensor

-Plex Assistant includes a sensor to display the names of currently connected devices as well as the machine ID of Plex clients (updates once a minute).
+Plex Assistant includes a sensor to display the names of currently connected devices as well as the machine ID of Plex clients.
 This is to help with config and troubleshooting.
-It is advisable to remove the sensor when not needed to cut down on API calls.
-To use the sensor add the code below to configuration.yaml:
+To update the sensor send the command "update sensor" to Plex Assistant either through Google Assistant or as a HA service call.

 ```
 sensor: